morellam-dev/cse-1322-programming-2/README.md

 Code written for CSSE 1332 / 1332L
 M Morella - Fall 2019

 This repository contains solution to many homework and lab assignments, and should be used only for reference and learning.
+Plagiarism is not condoned.

 ## Usage Note:
 To preserve IDE functionality when using this repository as a Java source path, classes  contain package headers, i.e. `package module_1.lab_1a`.
 When attempting to run these classes individually, this line should be removed.